BlueCannonBall/fproc/README.md

 A process manager for Linux written in C++ and Rust.

 ## Motivation
-After setting up cpu/memory limits for all the processes running on my server, I was astonished to find that the memory usage was still over 120 mb.
+After setting up cpu/memory limits for all the processes running on my server, I was astonished to find that the memory usage was still over 120 MB.
 After doing some probing, I found that `pm2`, a process manager, was using more CPU/memory than all my services combined!

 ## Usage (CLI)
 ```